LittleKingRyan/LearningNotes/pw-hashing.md

 # Password hashing
 ## Good to know...
-## This is a learning note from cs253 of Udacity
+## This is a learning note for Udacity's cs253
 Python has an awesome library called hashlib, which contains a bunch of existing hashing algorithms, like md5, sha256, etc.
 This note is about hashing with salts.